carabowes/Luscinia/README.md

 ## Roadmap
-November Sprint: Prototype (low fidelity, demostrates MVP, main and sub can be subjected to change) January Sprint: Alpha (medium fidelity, completed MVP, main mechanic cannot be changed, sub can be changed.)
+November Sprint: Prototype (low fidelity, demostrates MVP, main and sub can be subjected to change)

+January Sprint: Alpha (medium fidelity, completed MVP, main mechanic cannot be changed, sub can be changed)

-Final Demostration: Beta (high fidelity, low to no polish, main and sub cannot be changed) Final Product Gold (publishable product)
+Final Demostration: Beta (high fidelity, low to no polish, main and sub cannot be changed)

+Final Product Gold (publishable product)

 ## Contributing